Mwanzia: Born on the Way

 But, for some women, the consequences are worse still.
 Far away from family or medical help, women can miscarry or deliver their babies stillborn.
 We recently spoke to Jane Kinongo, a member of the Ithime Self Help Group in Kenya, who told us something of the problems rural women face.

 Jane said: “As women it was our duty to fetch water using our back.
-We would even go to fetch water while pregnant.
-Sometimes we would be forced to fetch water even when having labour pains.
+We would even go to fetch water while pregnant and when having labour pains.
 Sometimes someone would miscarry or have a still birth at home due to the long distance.”

 Rural women make vital contributions in agriculture and rural enterprises in all developing countries.
 With the same access to resources as men, they could grow 30% more food and reduce global hunger by 150 million people.
 Yet, wherever they work, women face constraints that reduce their productivity and limit their contributions to agricultural production, economic growth and the well-being of their families, communities and countries.